ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-modules.md

-Since `module` is only available on the development and compute nodes, its use in a login script (`.profile`, `.bash_profile`, `.bashrc`), we can only call it where its supported.
+Since `module` is only available on the development and compute nodes, its use in a login script (`.profile`, `.bash_profile`, `.bashrc`), we can only call it where it is supported.
 It is supported when environment variable `MODULEPATH` is set.
 The below `~/.bashrc` code snippet shows how to check for this.
 Moreover, many of the modules provide software tools that are only useful in interactive mode on a